Elwafi-Elmehdi/mehdi4j/src/content/post/deploy-mariadb-server.md

 $ sudo apt install mycli mariadb-client mariadb-server`
 ```

-After the instaltion is done, we have to run the MySQL secure installation command, it is an interactive script that guides you through some security messures to harden your database server, it resets insecure default configurations and removes default users & databases.
+After the installation is done, we have to run the MySQL secure installation command, it is an interactive script that guides you through some security measures to harden your database server, it resets insecure default configurations and removes default users & databases.

 ```shell
 $ sudo mysql_secure_installation`